jonathan-beebe/draw.txt/README.markdown

 Current Status: Experimental
 ============================

+Boxes:

-This is highly experimental.
-All it has, right now, are boxes.
-You can create boxes by dragging on the grid.
-You can move boxes by click-and-dragging them.
+*	You can create boxes by dragging on the grid.
+* Move boxes by click-and-dragging them.

+Text:

+* You can create text by clicking on an empty grid-cell.
+*	Edit text by clicking on the text objcet.
+*	Move text by clicking and dragging the object.

+Most commands are supported by the history, so undo and redo will work.
+However a few still need to be completed (e.g. delete.)

 To Do
 =====